deepakdgupta1/SecuritiesResearchTool/MVP_PRD.md

 ### 4. Ideas Log & Alerts

 #### 4.1 Pattern Detection Logging
-When a pattern is detected, append to `ideas.log` with:
+When a pattern is detected, append to `ideas.csv` with:
 - **Symbol:** Ticker/Symbol
 - **Date:** Detection timestamp
 - **Pattern Type:** Which pattern(s) detected